-Learn to be a 21st century leader in the changing dynamic of education.
-The Doctor of Education (Ed.D.) program at the Esteves School of Education is designed to develop visionary educational leaders who are reflective and ethical practitioners.
+The Ed.D. program at the Esteves School of Education develops visionary educational leaders who are reflective and ethical practitioners.
 You will learn to create learning communities where all children experience a sense of belonging, discover the excitement of learning and demonstrate achievement individually and collaboratively.

 Faculty in our Ed.D. program have a wealth of knowledge and experience.
-Throughout their careers, our faculty have conducted research in the field of educational leadership, as well as serving as program directors, principals, assistant superintendents, superintendents and district superintendents.
+Throughout their careers, our faculty have conducted research in educational leadership while serving as program directors, principals, assistant superintendents, superintendents and district superintendents.

-You will collaborate and work together with your cohort to complete team research as well as your own individual doctoral dissertation.
+You will collaborate and work with your cohort to complete team research as well as your own doctoral dissertation.

 Ed.D.
 Cohorts in Albany and New York City

-Read more from Ed.D. students, faculty and alumni.
+Read more from Educational Leadership students, faculty and alumni.

 Can school superintendents every truly say they understand what it’s like to be a student today?
 After all, it’s been …